 These growing incidents of data breaches and malicious cyberattacks aren’t limited to large enterprises.
-Startups with weak cybersecurity protocols often preferred targets for malicious actors.
-A recent Verizon report revealed that one in five cyber breach incidents occur in startups with poor cybersecurity.
+Startups with weak cybersecurity protocols are often preferred targets for malicious actors.
+A Verizon report revealed that one in five cyber breach incidents occur in startups with poor cybersecurity.
 So, it’s pivotal for startups to adopt a holistic approach to complete cyber security.

 One security approach that has gained significant momentum in recent years is the zero-trust model.